timojuez/hificon/README.md

 ## Install

 Install the requirements:
-`sudo apt-get install python3-dev python3-pip nmap net-tools`
+`sudo apt-get install python3-dev python3-pip nmap net-tools python3-gi`

 Cloning this repository in the current directory and installing via pip:
-`$ git clone https://github.com/timojuez/denonavr.git freenon && pip3 install --user wheel && pip3 install --user ./freenon/ && rm -R ./freenon && freenon_setup`
+`$ git clone https://github.com/timojuez/denonavr.git freenon && pip3 install --user wheel && pip3 install --user ./freenon/[pulse,autosetup,gi] && rm -R ./freenon && freenon_setup`

 If you do not have a nameserver in your LAN or freenon_setup cannot find your Denon device, set the host IP manually in the config file.